-Also known as: Primary intestinal pseudo-obstruction, Acute colonic ileus, Colonic pseudo-obstruction, Idiopathic intestinal pseudo-obstruction, Ogilvie's syndrome or Chronic intestinal pseudo-obstruction
+Also known as: Primary intestinal pseudo-obstruction, Acute colonic ileus, Colonic pseudo-obstruction, Idiopathic intestinal pseudo-obstruction, Ogilvie syndrome, Chronic intestinal pseudo-obstruction or Paralytic ileus - pseudo-obstruction

 - Colonoscopy may be used to remove air from the large intestine.